 AKK welcomes social members in addition to those who are primarily interested in our language classes.
 For them and for our students, teachers, their families and friends, we hold occasional social events (usually in the summer).
 Recently these have included BBQs, quizzes, historical walks, boat trips and a brewery tour.
 Cornish is used as much as possible at these events, but translations are also provided.

-For other events in the Cornish-speaking world, please see MAGA's calendar.
+For events in the Cornish-speaking world, please see MAGA's calendar.